scmacdon/AWSTracker/TagWorkflow/Readme.md

 ## Create a Lambda function by using the AWS Lambda runtime Java API

 Use the AWS Lambda runtime Java API to create the Java class that defines the Lamdba function.
-In this example, there is one Java class for the Lambda function and additional classes required for this use case.
+In this example, there is one Java class for the Lambda function named **Handler** and additional classes required for this use case.
 The following figure shows the Java classes in the project.
-Notice that all Java classes are located in a package named **com.aws.example**.
+Notice that all Java classes are located in a package named **com.example.workflow**.

 ![AWS Tracking Application](images/pic5.png)